 Whether you are dealing with kindergarten or 15-year-old students, a book with strategies walks you through proven stratagems for managing a classroom.
 Being organized is part of management and can be applied to different ages from preschool, high school, and college.

-A flexible seating arrangement, for instance, question and answer portion, or discussions, are strategies that keep learners engaged and belonged.
+A flexible seating arrangement, for instance, question and answer portion, or discussions, are strategies that keep learners engaged.
 I think the book New Art and Science of Teaching: more than fifty new instructional strategies for academic success may be the book you are looking for.

 Different strategies when combined will create classroom solutions.
 The better you are at it – the better you will be able to do what you want and need to do.
 At any time that you encounter obstacles or have to deal with things you do not have control over — strategies will be your first line of action.